BeimnetGirma/gpt-educational/README.md

 The Personality GPT application focuses on personality test data, generating "wordalisations" that describe individuals based on their answers to a personality test.

 The International Survey application generates detailed reports about countries based on data derived from the World Value Survey (WVS).
 It illustrates the wordalisation method by comparing a country's scores across six social factors to their relative positions within the global distribution of scores.
-The app, implemented within the TwelveGPT Educational framework, serves as an example to guide others in building similar tools.
+The app, implemented within the GPT Educational framework, serves as an example to guide others in building similar tools.

 ## Usage